JaeminEun/AquaCrop-CropMaps/AquaCrop-CropMaps-Processing/WRAPPER/README.md

 | **Mz-Cal** | Shared | **SOS from WorldCereal** + offset | WorldCereal start-of-season (SOS) integrated |
 | **Mz-GDD** | Shared | **SOS from WorldCereal** + offset | Uses GDD dynamics but not unique `.CRO` |

+Offset: A buffer of 24 days is added to align the AquaCrop emergence window with WorldCereal Crop Calendar definitions.

 ---

 ## ⚙️ Running the Wrapper